DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 ### Citation and Licensing

-* Please cite [AUTHORS et al. (20xx) - example of published project](https://doi.org/10.17603/ds2-3zdj-493) to acknowledge the use of any resources from this use case.
+* Please cite [Arduino, P. et al. (2022)](https://doi.org/10.17603/ds2-3zdj-493) to acknowledge the use of any resources from this use case.

 * Please cite [Rathje et al. (2017)](https://doi.org/10.1061/(ASCE)NH.1527-6996.0000246) to acknowledge the use of DesignSafe resources.